-"In 'The Wind and the Lion,' Theodore Roosevelt mockingly toasts Morgan and refers to him as (aside from the Raisuli) 'the only real pirate I know.'
-[Theodore is the fifth cousin to Franklin DelanoRoosevelt, my half eighth cousin]
+In 'The Wind and the Lion,' Theodore Roosevelt mockingly toasts Morgan and refers to him as (aside from the Raisuli) 'the only real pirate I know.'
+[Theodore is the fifth cousin to Franklin Delano Roosevelt, my half eighth cousin]

-Source: http://en.wikipedia.org/wiki/J.P.Morgan
+The source for much of this information is: http://en.wikipedia.org/wiki/J. P. Morgan